top of page

 Extracurricular Activities

-What after school programs are being offered and when will they start?
+What after-school programs are being offered and when will they start?

-In October, we’ll hold a fair for all students to engage with clubs already being offered by staff or students and pitch ideas for new ones.
+Each October, we also hold a fair for all students to engage with clubs already being offered by staff or students and pitch ideas for new ones.
 Anyone can start a club as long as they have 25 signatures supporting their effort!

 What sports teams will the school have/connect students to?